Ramamurti Rajaraman: Nuclear policy and arms control

 Rajaraman argued against India developing nuclear weapons long before its first nuclear test at Pokhran in 1974.
-However even after India and Pakistan officially started building nuclear weapons in 1998, he felt he should stay engaged with the strategic community and strive for nuclear restraint and threat reduction.
-To this end, he educated himself more deeply on nuclear technology and policy.
-In this he was greatly helped by repeated visits to Princeton University's Program on Science and Global Security, led by Frank von Hippel, a leader on nuclear arms control.
+However even after India and Pakistan officially started building nuclear weapons in 1998, he remained engaged with the strategic community and strived for nuclear restraint and threat reduction.
+Accordingly, Rajaraman further educated himself on nuclear technology and policy, making repeated visits to the Princeton University Program on Science and Global Security which was headed by leader on nuclear arms control, Frank von Hippel.

 Thereafter, through articles, television appearances and lectures at think tanks and universities in India and abroad, Rajaraman tried to bring clarity to nuclear issues in South Asia and at the global level.
 His work covered nuclear weapon accidents, civil defence, India's nuclear doctrine, minimal deterrence and anti-ballistic-missile and early warning systems.
 He repeatedly urged capping of India's nuclear arsenal based on technical and strategic grounds that a small arsenal would suffice to meet the requirements of the Indian government's stated doctrine of minimum deterrence.
 He championed nuclear de-alert agreements and other confidence building measures at track II meetings with Pakistani and Chinese colleagues.
 He calculated fissile material production and stocks in South Asia and analysed the prospects for FMCT.
-He argued in favour of India's joining the Comprehensive Test ban Treaty (CTBT).
+He was a proponent of India joining the Comprehensive Test ban Treaty (CTBT).
 He analysed in detail the ramifications of the US-India Nuclear Agreement Nuclear Deal and was an active participant in the contentious public debate surrounding its three-year negotiations (2005–08).